bevanhunt/cyberchipped-python/README.md

 with Assistant() as ai:
     print(ai.say("Hello World!"))
-    # prints: Hello there!
-How can I assist you today?
+    # prints: "Hello there!
+How can I assist you today?"
 ```

 ### AI Function